ColecoVision: Expansion Modules and accessories

-From its introduction, Coleco touted the ColecoVision's hardware expandability by highlighting the Expansion Module Interface on the front of the unit.
+From its introduction, Coleco highlighted the ColecoVision's hardware expandability by featuring the Expansion Module Interface on the front of the unit.
 These hardware expansion modules and accessories were sold separately.

 Expansion Module #1 allows the ColecoVision to play any Atari 2600 game.

 Expansion Module #2 is a steering wheel for racing games.

 Atari 2600 expansion

 Expansion Module #1 made the ColecoVision compatible with Atari 2600 cartridges and controllers.
 It leveraged the fact that the 2600 used largely off-the-shelf components and was effectively a complete set of 2600 electronics, including a reverse-engineered equivalent of the 2600's sole custom chip, the TIA.
-The ColecoVision console did not do any translation or processing of the game code on the 2600 cartridges; it only provided power and clock input to and audio/video output from the expansion module, which was otherwise entirely self-contained and could be thought of as the first Atari 2600 clone console.
-Functionally, this gave the ColecoVision the largest software library of any console of its day.
+The ColecoVision console did not translate or process the game code on the 2600 cartridges; it only provided power and clock input to, and audio/video output from, the expansion module, which was otherwise entirely self-contained and could be considered the first Atari 2600 clone console.
+This gave the ColecoVision the largest software library of any console of its day.
 The expansion module prompted legal action from Atari.
 Coleco and Atari settled out of court, with Coleco becoming licensed under Atari's patents.
 The royalty-based license also applied to Coleco's Gemini game system, a stand-alone clone of the 2600.

 Driving controller

 Expansion Module #2 is a driving controller (steering wheel / gas pedal) that comes packaged with the cartridge Turbo.
-The gas pedal is merely a simple on/off switch.
+The gas pedal is a simple on/off switch.
 Although Coleco called the driving controller an expansion module, it actually plugs into the controller port, not the Expansion Module Interface.
 The driving controller is also compatible with the cartridges Destructor, Bump 'n' Jump, Pitstop, and The Dukes of Hazzard.